Real-World Evaluation of two Cooperative Intersection Management Approaches: Real-World Experiments

 \subsection{Pilot Site Ulm-Lehr}

 The real-world experiments were conducted at a pilot site for connected automated driving in Ulm-Lehr, Germany~\cite{buchholz2021handling}.
-The intersection is equipped with multiple sensor processing units, each consisting of cameras, radar and lidar sensors as well as a computer for object detection.
-An edge server resides in the same 5G cellular network cell and a fusion and tracking module~\cite{Herrmann_2019_ITSC} combines all object detections into the infrastructure EM, which is provided to the connected vehicles and the cooperative planning modules.
-The latter also run on the edge server.
-We employed three CAVs, of which one used the trajectory planning from~\cite{ruof_real-time_2023} as mentioned before, and the other two implemented the concept from~\cite{voelz2019towards}.
+An aerial view of the site is shown in Fig.~\ref{fig:realworld_aerial_view}.
+The unsignalized intersection is equipped with multiple sensor processing units, each consisting of cameras, radar and lidar sensors as well as a computer for object detection.
+A fusion and tracking module~\cite{Herrmann_2019_ITSC} on an edge server combines all object detections into the infrastructure EM, which is provided to the connected vehicles and the cooperative planning modules on the same edge server.
+The server uses an AMD Ryzen 9 3950X CPU, similar to the simulation machine.
+We employed three CAVs, one of which used the trajectory planning from~\cite{ruof_real-time_2023} while the other two implemented the concept from~\cite{voelz2019towards}.
+The CAVs, infrastructure, and edge server are connected via a 5G SA cellular network with a communication latency of about {15\,ms}.

 The scenario that was investigated in real-world experiments comprises the three CAVs approaching the intersection from each of its accesses, as depicted in Fig.~\ref{fig:intro}.
 Vehicle~$\nu_3$ approaches the intersection on the main road coming from north and following the road.
 According to ordinary priority rules, this vehicle has the right of way.
-Vehicle~$\nu_1$ starts at the other main road access (east) and intents to turn left at the intersection.
-This vehicle vehicle would have to yield to the oncoming traffic but not to any vehicle coming from the side road.
-With vehicle~$\nu_2$ approaching the intersection from the west on the minor road, it would have to yield to all cross traffic.
-As it intents to turn right at the intersection, there is no conflict with~$\nu_1$ but only with~$\nu_3$.
-Figure~\ref{fig:intro} illustrates a typical cooperative maneuver.
+Vehicle~$\nu_1$ starts at the other main road access (east) and intends to turn left at the intersection.
+This vehicle would have to yield to the oncoming traffic but not to any vehicle coming from the subordinate road.
+With vehicle~$\nu_2$ approaching the intersection from the west on the subordinate road, it would have to yield to all cross traffic.
+As it intends to turn right at the intersection, there is no conflict with~$\nu_1$ but only with~$\nu_3$.
+Fig.~\ref{fig:intro} illustrates a typical cooperative maneuver.
 If vehicle~$\nu_3$ waives its right of way and possibly slows down while approaching, it allows both other CAVs to cross the intersection virtually simultaneously.
 Depending on the timing, vehicles~$\nu_1$ and~$\nu_2$ can simply traverse the intersection unimpeded.
 Ideally, vehicle~$\nu_3$ should not be required to stop, but slow down smoothly and accelerate again once the intersection is cleared.